JMPergar/FutureK/README.md

 It's a simple type that help us to manage the asynchrony and the concurrency.
 With this library you can write async code in sync way.

-For launch an async process it's than simple like this:
+For launch an async process it's as simple as this:

 ```kotlin
 Future { doHeavyTask() }